Light-emitting Diodes (LEDs)

 Rated at a fixed forward current.

-LED forward voltages for common LED colours are listed in the table below.
+LED forward voltages for common LED colours are listed in This is a placeholder for the reference: tbl-led-forward-voltages.
 You will notice that the forward voltage increases with the increasing frequency of the light (in simple terms, it takes more input energy to create photons with a higher energy), and the forward voltage is largely independent on the manufacturer or manufacturing process of the LED.

 Colour | Forward Voltage |